apohllo/cyc-console/README.txt

 You can change these, by providing CYC_HISTORY_FILE and CYC_HISTORY_SIZE environment varibles respectively.

-One helpful features is to brows the history by providing the beginning of the command.
+One helpful feature is to brows the history by providing the beginning of the command.
 If you type:

   cyc@localhost:3601>(genl?<PG-UP>